 Washington recalls driving on the FDR Drive and seeing a gaping hole in the North Tower of the Twin Towers.
 They made their way to the World Trade Center, frantically searching for Mayor Rudy Giuliani when they arrived.

-It upsets Washington that it took a tragedy, unlike anything the U.S. had ever seen before, to unite people in this country.
-He fears that the treatment and morale of current NYPD members leaves us vulnerable to another attack on par with 9/11.
+It upsets Washington that it took a tragedy to unite people in this country, unlike anything the U.S. had ever seen before.
+He fears that the treatment and morale of current NYPD members leave us vulnerable to another attack on par with 9/11.

 In the weeks and months following the attacks, Washington was overwhelmed by the emotional toll of 9/11.
-The impact on the spouses, children, family and friends of the fallen weighed heavily on Washington and Mayor Rudy Giuliani, who each attended multiple memorials and funerals a day in the aftermath of 9/11.
+The impact on the spouses, children, family, and friends of the fallen weighed heavily on Washington and Mayor Rudy Giuliani.
+They each attended multiple memorials and funerals a day in the aftermath of 9/11.